 We have just overwritten some random memory.
 In this small example, overwriting random memory doesn’t break anything, since we haven’t actually used any other memory.
 In a real-world program, this will just crash later.
 In the worst case the program never crashes but allows an attacker to take over the system, or leak confidential data.

-Let’s try the same program with GraalVM in sandboxed mode:
+Let’s try the same program with GraalVM in managed mode:

-Out-of-bounds access (object size in bytes: 8, accessed byte index: 8)
+Out-of-bounds access (object size in bytes: 8, accessed byte: 8)

 at <llvm> main(overflow.c:6:83)